 From a global perspective, there is a more immediate sense in which the bifurcation of American Jewry poses a vexing problem for non-Orthodox Jews.
 For the time being, at least, marriage and divorce in the State of Israel remain in the hands of the Orthodox rabbinate, and the reason for this is precisely the need to avoid the problems of marriageability which are beginning to bedevil the American Jewish community.
-If this control is removed from the rabbinate, the American horner's nest will be unloosed in Israel; if it is not removed, then a growing minority of Reform Jews will not be able to marry in the Jewish state.
-This issue, in fact, is far more acute than it is in the United States, because here patrilineal Jews and nonhalakhic converts can marry Reform Jews with no impediment; in Israel, unless they were willing to undergo a genuine Orthodox conversion, it is difficult to see how they can.
+If this control is removed from the rabbinate, the American hornet's nest will be unloosed in Israel; if it is not removed, then a growing minority of Reform Jews will not be able to marry in the Jewish state.
+This issue, in fact, is far more acute than it is in the United States, because here patrilineal Jews and nonhalakhic converts can marry Reform Jews with no impediment; in Israel, unless they were willing to undergo a genuine Orthodox conversion, it is difficult to see how they could marry at all.
+What prevents this problem from exploding is the very low number of Reform Jews who move to Israel, but it has already begun to reveal its potential for arousing conflict and bitterness.